itsjunetime/smserver/README.md

 ## To Install
 Use the provided .ipa or .deb package under the Releases, or read `docs/INSTALL.md` for information on how to build from source.

+The source code may be updated past the latest released version, so don't be surprised or confused if you see new features listed on the README or under `docs/Changelog.md` that you don't see in the app yet.

 ## To run
 1. Open the SMServer app, and click the green 'play' button in the bottom left.